Robin Hood and Guy of Gisborne

-This ballad has been much admired, the Oxford Companion to English Literature, 4th edition, describes it as the best of the Robin Hood ballads.
+The Oxford Companion to English Literature describes it as the best known of the Robin Hood ballads.
 But it is also the most often cited, along with Robin Hood and the Monk, for excessive brutality.
 Guy comes to Barnesdale to capture Robin Hood, but Robin kills and beheads him.
 Meanwhile, Little John has been captured by the Sheriff, but Robin rescues him by impersonating Guy of Gisborne.